mdkearns/StatiX/README.md

-# essential-statistics
+# StatiX

-Essential statistical knowledge for machine learning/data science learned through python exercises.
+A Python library for making descriptive and inferential statistics easily accesible.